ozzyuni/LMPVC/lmpvc_ros2/README.md

 Language Model Program Voice Control (LMPVC) is a voice control framework for robotics, powered by Large Language Models (LLMs).
 This ROS2 workspace contains all it's core functionality.

-## ROS 2 Requirements
+## Franka FR3 Requirements

 To use lmpvc_controller with Franka FR3, an up to date version of franka_description is required: https://github.com/frankaemika/franka_description.
-Versions of fr3_moveit_config and franka_msgs are provided with the package to avoid a dependency on a full franka_ros installation.
+Versions of lmpvc_fr3_moveit_config and franka_msgs are provided with the package to avoid a dependency on a full franka_ros2 installation when built as a Docker image, in which case franka_ros2 would either be installed on the host machine or in a separate docker container.
+Currently, included docker scripts are configured to use host networking to facilitate either option.

 URDF and SRDF information is currently assumed to be published by a RobotDescription and MoveGroup nodes launched by the actual hardware or simulation configuration, kinematics.yaml must unfortunately be loaded directly.
-To make your MoveGroup node publish the SRDF, pass a parameter: https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html#string-topic-specification
+To make your MoveGroup node publish the SRDF, pass a parameter: https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html#string-topic-specification.
+An example moveit.launch.py with our setup is provided in lmpvc_fr3_moveit_config, but note that this launch file will only work with a full installation of franka_ros2.

 ## Instructions